AmaurX/Kilobot-simArgos-and-real/README.md

 `make`

 It should compile everything.
+- Thanks to the cmakelists.txt in behaviors, with its for loops, you can specify the whole range of parameters for which you want to run experiments.
+Is should generate:
-- The binary files needed for simulations in ARGoS are in build/behaviors_simulation
+     - The binary behavior files in build/behaviors_simulation
+     - The config files in simulation_config/generated_configs
 - The .hex files needed for real kilobots are in build/behaviors_real

 **TODO** : install step : create a install folder, that would only contain dynamic libs and the above files.